sanzaru/threet-swiftui/README.md

 ## Just a simple Tic-Tac-Toe game

-ThreeT or 3T is the implementation of  an old text based version I wrote some time ago (https://github.com/sanzaru/threet) in SwiftUI.
+ThreeT, or simpler 3T, is the rewrite in SwiftUI of an old text based C++ version of Tic-Tac-Toe I wrote some time ago (https://github.com/sanzaru/threet).
 The goal of this project is not to be a serious competitor.
 It is more a personal learning project for me to get more into SwiftUI programming.

 For more information, screenshots and App Store links visit the project site at: https://threet.seriousmonkey.de/